Get started by searching below:

 • Help protect the principal from mistreatment

-Tragically, according to the National Center on Elder Abuse, almost 50% of older adults with cognitive impairment – such as Alzheimer’s or another form of dementia – experience elder abuse.
+Tragically, up to 60% of older adults with cognitive impairment – like Alzheimer’s or another form of dementia – experience elder abuse, according to the National Center on Elder Abuse.

-Older adults and people with cognitive impairment are especially at risk because they depend on others for a great deal of assistance.
+Older adults and people with cognitive impairment are especially at risk because they depend on others for daily care.
 Often, the people they depend on are not adequately trained to provide the care they need.

 If you have POA for a loved one with dementia in a nursing home, you must look for warning signs of abuse to ensure they stay safe.
 If you have concerns, speak up.